Doncaster Hill Recycled Water Project

 The building will be sound-proofed to stop any noise being audible outside and it will be well-sealed to ensure any odours from the treatment process can be properly treated within the building.

 Is it necessary to have a treatment plant in a built up suburban area?

 We need to be able to supply recycled water at a reasonable cost and so it will need to be in close proximity to the area being serviced.
 The major sewage treatment plants in Melbourne are located at Bangholme and Werribee, a long way from Yarra Valley Water’s area of operation.
 Pumping recycled water back from these locations to Yarra Valley Water’s area would be extremely expensive and would produce much more greenhouse gases (a key contributor to climate change) compared to producing the recycled water locally.

 Are there any examples of these kinds of treatment plants elsewhere?

 An underground treatment plant using the same technology as proposed is now working in Yarra Park near the Melbourne Cricket Ground.
 This is operated by the Melbourne Cricket Club.
 There are other examples of these kinds of treatment plants of varying sizes around Victoria and in other states.

 The pros and cons of other water sources

 Can’t you use water from the desalination plant?

 The desalination plant can supply up to 150 billion litres of water per year - about one third of Melbourne’s annual water consumption.
 The State Government’s Water Plan Water for Victoria stresses the importance in a drying climate of not being reliant on one source of water – to ensure we have a diverse and cost effective range of water sources for the future.
-The Doncaster Hill Recycled Water Project provides one of those alternative water sources.
+Yarra Valley Water’s Recycled Water Scheme provides one of those alternative water sources.